brainandforce/Electrum.jl/docs/src/lattices.md

 # Lattices

 The starting point for solid state structures is a periodic lattice.
-Electrum provides convenient types for working with lattices of arbitrary dimension
+Electrum provides convenient types and functions for working with lattices of arbitrary dimension, not just three dimensions.

 ## Real and reciprocal space traits